-If you have Excel spreadsheets generated from .NET Core applications, you may find it useful to store your files in a PDF format.
+If you have Excel spreadsheets generated from .NET Core applications, you may find it helpful to store your files in a PDF format.

 Several reasons include: